-3. Latourell Falls
+1. Latourell Falls

 Standing next to one of the largest waterfalls in Oregon at 249 feet and feeling the rush of water and wind as it runs down the cliff will surely make you feel minute.
 From there, you can walk back the same way you came or a longer 2.4-mile loop is an option.

-4. Bridal Veil Falls
+2. Bridal Veil Falls

-The next stop along the Columbia River Gorge is the Bridal Veil Falls.
-The best view of the waterfall is located at a wooden viewpoint half a mile in.
+The best view of the Bridal Veil Falls is located at a wooden viewpoint half a mile in.
 Although the hike to the viewpoint is short, it takes you through multiple switchbacks and some elevation change, making the way up a bit tougher.
 However, multiple resting benches are located along the way.

-5. Wahkeena Falls
+3. Wahkeena Falls

 The best viewpoint of Wahkeena Falls is .2 miles up a trail that leads to an endearing stone arch bridge.
 From there on you can opt to continue on the Multnomah-Wahkeena Trail 420 for more views of gorgeous waterfalls, creeks, and panoramic views of the gorge.

 Along the Multnomah-Wahkeena trail, you will pass many waterfalls such as the Fairy Falls, a light and wide waterfall running down a cliffside, and Weisendanger Falls, a waterfall surrounded by a cliff that requires a little bit of log scrambling in order to get a closer look.

-6. Multnomah Falls
+4. Multnomah Falls

 However, this is the one landmark you should make time to see as it is absolutely breathtaking.
 If at all possible, try to go on a weekday or off-season to avoid the crowds as the narrow path can easily get overcrowded.
 Our recommendation is to visit Multnomah Falls in the spring when the snowmelt adds additional water volume, the tourist crowds are more scarce, and the entire area is blanketed with newly sprung, lush green vegetation.

 You can spot the grand Multnomah Falls from the distance as you’re driving up.
 The best view of the waterfall is a large, round viewpoint within a very short walk from the parking lot.
 From there, a paved path leads to a viewpoint at the top overlooking the entire waterfall as it rushes down the cliff.

 What makes Multnomah Falls so recognizable in photographs is the iconic Benson Bridge where Multnomah Falls splits into the upper and lower falls.
 When crossing the bridge, make sure to look up at the top of the waterfall where you will see some of the cool basalt columns found at many of Oregon’s waterfalls.

-7. Oneonta Gorge & Lower Oneonta Falls
+5. Oneonta Gorge & Lower Oneonta Falls

 While not a long hike at 1.2 miles round trip, the trail is not for the faint of heart as it will require walking through water, scrambling over logs, and depending on the water level, could require fording through chest-deep, ice-cold water.

 Scramble your way up and across the logs and continue into the gorge, but be aware that during winter seasons you will be required to swim through ice cold water to reach the waterfall.
 Oneonta Falls is an astonishing beauty you won’t want to miss and is highly recommended, just make sure to have a change of clothes waiting in the car.

-8. Horsetail Falls
+6. Horsetail Falls

-After exhausting yourself hiking through the Oneonta Gorge, the Horsetail Falls is a pleasant stop because it is located right along the historical highway and doesn’t require much effort to admire except for parking your car and grabbing your camera to take some final waterfall pictures.
+After exhausting yourself hiking through the Oneonta Gorge, the Horsetail Falls is a pleasant stop because it is located right along the historic highway and doesn’t require much effort to admire except for parking your car and grabbing your camera to take some final waterfall pictures.